Age Unfinished Wood | DIY

 It was not difficult to turn a new pine leg on my lathe.
-The challenge came when I tried to match the finish of the new leg to the chair.
-“Aging” new wood is the hardest finishing job there is, so instead of working with commercial stains, I tried an old trick I know to age unfinished wood.
+The challenge came when I tried to figure out how to age unfinished wood to match that of the chair.
+“Aging” new wood is the hardest finishing job there is, so instead of working with commercial stains, I tried an old trick.

 Materials to Age Unfinished Wood

 - Mix some wood ashes into a small can of water to make a stain—just enough ashes to give the water some thickness, but not enough to make a paste.